 Make Your Dull Stained Concrete Patio Shine Again

-After testing a few sample colors, Beverly selected EasyTint Aztec Brown.
-Beverly opted to include an anti-slip grit additive in the final coat of clear sealer to minimize slip hazards on the steps and around the pool.
+After testing a few sample colors, Beverly selected EasyTint colored concrete sealer in Aztec Brown.
+She opted to include a non slip concrete sealer additive in the final coat of clear sealer to minimize slip hazards on the steps and around the pool.

-Keep in mind when adding translucent color to previously stained or pigmented concrete that the final color will be a combination of the existing and new color.
+When adding translucent color to previously stained or pigmented concrete, the final color will be a combination of the existing and new colors.
 Testing is crucial for selecting the right color and sealer type.
-Direct Colors offers trial sizes of every stain we sell.
+Direct Colors offers sample kits of every stain we sell.

 Beverly said, “…refinishing outdoor concrete isn’t easy, but it was well worth the work.
 I must say that when it came to applying the clear coat sealer with the anti-slip grit was a breeze!
 We have saved at least $3,200 and that was just for the pool area.”

-- Determine if Concrete Was Sealed With A Solvent-Based: Pour a small amount of Xylene on the sealer and wait 30 seconds.
+Pour a small amount of Xylene on the sealer and wait 30 seconds.
 Pat dry and touch the area.
-If the surface becomes tacky or sticky then the concrete was sealed with a solvent-based sealer and a good candidate for EasyTint™
+If the surface becomes tacky or sticky, then the concrete was sealed with a solvent-based sealer and is a good candidate for EasyTint™.

-- Apply Tinted Concrete Sealer: Pour EasyTint™ directly into a pump sprayer and apply using random, straight or circular motion until a “wet” appearance is achieved
+Pour EasyTint™ directly into a pump sprayer and apply using random, straight, or circular motion until a “wet” appearance is achieved.

-- Allow to Dry: Allow 4 – 6 hours to dry before applying additional coats
+Allow 4 – 6 hours to dry before applying additional coats.

-- Apply a Second Coat: Use same technique as Step 2.
-Allow to dry for 8 hours
+Use the same technique as Step 2.
+Allow drying for 8 hours.

-- Apply Top Clear Coat: For high traffic and very sunny areas, we recommend a 25% or higher solid content solvent-based sealer
+For high-traffic and very sunny areas, we recommend a 25% or higher solid content solvent based sealer.